Virtual-Coffee/VC-Community-Docs/docs/monthly-challenges/healthy-habits/archive/checkin-script.md

 - What did you do this week?
 - What do you plan on working on next week?

 You can mention any roadblocks or blockers that you're looking for help with.
-If you haven't worked on anything since your last check-in or in this challenge so far it's fine to say, "no updates, still planning on tackling {next steps} soon."
+If you haven't worked on anything since your last check-in or in this challenge so far it's fine to say, "no updates, still planning on tackling \{next steps\} soon."

 If anyone wants to discuss people's roadblocks/blockers afterwards, feel free to reach out to each other after the standup in the #monthly-challenge channel.